tomkinsc/viral-ngs/Readme.md

 #### [Broad Institute viral genomics analysis pipelines](https://github.com/broadinstitute/viral-ngs) on DNAnexus

 The pipelines are available for use on DNAnexus.
 (TODO link to public project & docs.)
-Use this repo if you're interested in modifying them or learning more about how they work.
+Use this repo if you're interested in modifying them or peeking under the hood.

 This repo contains the source code for applets implementing discrete stages of the pipelines, and python scripts in the root directory to build the applets and instantiate DNAnexus [workflows](https://wiki.dnanexus.com/UI/Workflows) using them.
 You'll need the [DNAnexus SDK](https://wiki.dnanexus.com/Command-Line-Client/Quickstart) installed and set up to run these scripts.